Code4SA/old-code4sa.github.io/_posts/2014-09-09-stories-to-change-the-world.md

 Something is being done
 -----------------------

 How refreshing to hear [Brian Boyer](https://twitter.com/brianboyer) share his tips on how to be happy at work (and has recently started a [tumblr](http://happyhacks.tumblr.com/) dedicated to this topic).
-His emphasis on writing a team blog, specifically sharing the "Why?" behind ideas and decisions, ensures that ideas are distilled and clarified.
-Like "How?" trumps "What?", "Why?" is where we can best share the underlying motivation behind something and in doing so hopefully share a thought process for reuse by others at a later stage.
+His emphasis on writing a team blog, specifically sharing the **Why?** behind ideas and decisions, ensures that ideas are distilled and clarified.
+Like **How?** trumps **What?**, **Why?** is where we can best share the underlying motivation behind something and in doing so hopefully share a thought process for reuse by others at a later stage.
 [Dan Sinker's](https://twitter.com/dansinker) plea to share our work (moving beyond simply releasing the source and saying it's open) served as a perfect complement to Brian's keynote.
 The call is to make our work useable and discoverable, beyond simply being open.

 I was honoured to be able to partake in a discussion about measuring ROI (and perhaps revisiting the definition of success) for civic projects, lead by our very own [Greg Kempe](https://twitter.com/longhotsummer).